hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

   `to_a` etc. `to_stream` is a popular one in this universe (it used to be `to_scan`, and before that `get_scan`, and still it has the same underlying sematics as the `get_` prefix).

++ `use_<foo_bar>_by` -

+  such a method necessarily takes a block that will receive a "foo bar" if one can be produced, in which case the result of this call is the result of the block. otherwise (and a "foo bar" cannot be produced), this call will result in the `nil` or `false` that occured when trying to produce the foo bar (ergo the "foo bar" of these methods cannot be something that is validly false-ish). similar to `_by` (see).

 + `via_` will one day have its own section #todo